perses/perses/docs/configuration.md

   # A flag that will disable any HTTP POST, PUT and DELETE endpoint in the API.
   # It will also change the UI to reflect this config, by removing any action button and will prevent the access to a form.
   [ readonly: <boolean> | default = false ]

+  # It contains the config regarding the time to live of the refresh/access token.
+  [ authentication: <authentication_config> ]

   # It contains any configuration that changes authorization behavior like default permissions
   [ authorization: <authorization_config> ]